 Salary and Benefits

-Medical - All of the City's health and dental benefits are provided through Midwest Public Risk (MPR).
+- Medical - All of the City's health and dental benefits are provided through Midwest Public Risk (MPR).
 Employees are eligible for coverage the first day of the month coinciding with or immediately following their employment date.
-The City currently pays the full cost of employee coverage and a portion of family coverage.
-Bonner Springs currently offers a choice between four plans.
-All health benefits and claims are handled by Cigna.
-Additional information can be found at www.mprisk.org.
+The City currently offers 100% of the cost of coverage for the employee.
+More at www.mprisk.org.

-Dental - Dental insurance is provided by Delta Dental of Kansas.
-The employee pays 100% of the dental premiums.
-Additional information is available at
+- Dental - Dental insurance is provided by Delta Dental of Kansas.
+More information at www.deltadentalks.com

-Vision - Vision insurance is provided by VSP.
-Employees are responsible for the cost of vision insurance.
-Additional information is available at www.vsp.com
+- Vision - Vision insurance is provided by VSP.
+More information is available at www.vsp.com

 Hiring Process Overview